UICrail/SemanticRSM/Ontologies/Rolling Stock mockup/readme.md

 5. performance settings : effort vs. speed curves, resistance to forward movement, mass and rotating mass inertia ...

 The above aspects are made available at various business __levels__:
-a. operations planning : "train IC94 is composed of three first-class, one dining, and seven second-class coaches, hauled by an electric locomotive"
+1. operations planning : "train IC94 is composed of three first-class, one dining, and seven second-class coaches, hauled by an electric locomotive"
-b. manufacturing : "to serve IC trains, these are manufacturer X catalogue entries (rolling stock types, in the sense of EU law)"
+2. manufacturing : "to serve IC trains, these are manufacturer X catalogue entries (rolling stock types, in the sense of EU law)"
-c. fleet management : reflecting actual vehicles or trainsets with a "chassis number" such as an EVN.
+3. fleet management : reflecting actual vehicles or trainsets with a "chassis number" such as an EVN.

 Design goals are:
 * each aspect and level shall be pairwise independent from others, as far as possible;